project-bdn/config-server/README.md

 to servers.

-- [01-base.yml](01-base.yml): Security related settings about SSH and some common settings and packages to apply to all servers owned by Klivar.
+- [01-base.yml](01-base.yml): Security related settings about SSH and some common settings and packages to apply to all servers owned by dbn.
 - [10-docker.yml](10-docker.yml): Install Docker, init docker Swarm, crontab to prune Docker everyday
 - [11-stack-reverse-proxy.yml](11-stack-reverse-proxy.yml): Install the reverse-proxy (Traefik).
 The password for the user is available in the vault file.
 See below how to read the vault.
 - [12-stack-portainer.yml](12-stack-portainer.yml): Install portainer.
 Once installed, you need to access it ASAP to set the admin user and password.
-- [13-postgresql.yml](13-postgresql.yml): Install PostgreSQL to be used by the different instances of Klivar.
+- [13-postgresql.yml](13-postgresql.yml): Install PostgreSQL to be used by the different instances of dbn.
 Once installed, perform the following actions:
     - Set a password for the default user `postgres` by running `sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'new_password';"`.
 The current password for this